shahd1995913/Reading-note/Growthmindset.md

 ***I always Develop my skill and I think positively and I make all my effort for achievement.***

-# propriry for features of Markdown
+# propriry for features of growth mindsetgit
-1. fast.
+1. intelligence.
-2. Text is future-proof.
+2. simply good .
-3. fully portable.
+3. similar to a passion for knowledg.

 ~~Hallow peopla its my~~

-Type of PR | Advanteges
+Name  | Advanteges
 ------------ | -------------
 growth mindset | improved by determination growth mindset | improved by  work